citp/privacy-policy-historical/a/av/avi/aviva.co.uk.md

-We may disclose your information to third party suppliers or service providers to conduct our business, for example, to help us manage and store data, provide data analytics, etc.
+We may disclose your information to third party suppliers or service providers to conduct our business, for example, to help us manage and store data, provide data analytics, etc. This may include any online partners we work with, so we, or our online partners on our behalf, can communicate with you through their platforms.

 In addition, unless you opt out of receiving direct marketing, we may share your information with third parties who help us conduct market research and run our marketing campaigns.